donalhenry/dslexamples/README.md

 8 directories, 2 files
 ```

+Below is a thumbnail summary of each example.
+These examples will all eventually be ties to blog posts at [donalhenry.com](http://www.donalhenry.com/) which provide a much more detailed explanation of the code in each example.

 - Example 1 - Uses a DSL to hold information about a collection of development teams.
 The information in this case is the team size, which has a default value.